Hiking Alder Trl - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 30min

-Explore 1.6 km of mixed woodland through Maine's Down East region, where abundant alder trees create a distinctive forest ecosystem.
-This easy 30-minute trail with 61 m elevation gain winds through interconnected paths offering seasonal wildlife viewing and varied terrain perfect for a quick forest immersion.
+Explore 1.6 km of mixed woodland in Maine's Down East region, where abundant alder trees create distinctive seasonal ecosystems.
+This easy 30-minute trail winds through interconnected paths with 61 m elevation gain, offering diverse forest habitats and wildlife observation opportunities year-round.

 Recommended for :